Jobs and Talent — 8 min

 Add a foam roller to your office to help you stretch when you get too stiff.
 The AmazonBasics option is fine (it’s just hard foam in a tube, no matter what brand you get).
 Try rolling on your hamstrings to keep your legs limber, and if your back feels unhappy, you may benefit from a roll there, too.

-Those looking to build muscle from home could benefit from a versatile pull-up bar, like the ever-popular Iron Gym workout bar, which comes in at $29.99.
-If you want some kettlebells or weights, you have no shortage of options, but try to find local secondhand options first.
+Those looking to build muscle from home could benefit from a versatile pull-up bar, like the Ally Peaks pull-up bar for doorways ($29.99) or a Bbtops Pilates bar kit with resistance bands (Bbtops’ various kits come in at around $28–$35).
+If you want some kettlebells or weights, you have no shortage of options but try to find local secondhand options first.
 An old and dusty dumbbell from someone’s garage is just as heavy as a brand-new one from the store.

-How much does it cost to outfit a complete home office?
+How much does it cost to outfit a complete home office for remote workers?
 With our list here, you can set yourself up with a desk, chair, keyboard, mouse, wrist rests, webcam, microphone and stand, noise-canceling headphones, lighting, storage, monitor, and a bit of exercise equipment for under $600.
 Not bad, right?

 This setup doesn’t include a laptop or PC tower, but your computer option depends greatly on your job responsibilities.
 A writer could get away with a used Chromebook, while a video editor would likely need a $3,000 machine just to get started.
 Contractors should consider their options carefully, while employees should receive a laptop or PC from their employers.